 - Conducting pilots of InfoRM regional/sub-national models.
-These will be tailored to the local context and will be able to include more dynamic data that is only available for that country/region. - Incorporation of EDG feedback on early warning products and more systematic linkages established between near to mid-term early warning and the longer-term InfoRM. - Structured introduction and field testing of the ERP, both through regional workshops in conjunction with OCHA Regional Offices and in selected high risk countries.
-Field testing of the ERP will extend beyond December 2015 and the validated 1st Edition will be issued in mid 2016.
-This is the most significant preparedness product produced by IASC preparedness bodies (SWG Preparedness and TTPR) in almost a decade, certainly since the initiation of the Transformative Agenda.
-It requires continuity of interagency engagement and management to ensure effective completion.
-It is not suited to a Reference Group.
-This task will require extension of TTPR mandate to mid 2016. - Generic response scenarios and response time targets to be developed. - In concert with arrangements such as CADRI, complete action to implement the country level planning elements of the IASC Common Framework on Preparedness in at least three countries. - Guiding principles on building resilience for IASC and UNDG communities issued. - Develop practical tools, including those with a gender focus, on humanitarian contribution to resilience-building at country level, and link to relevant elements of the Humanitarian Programme Cycle. - Continuing donor engagement, including through a "friends of preparedness and resilience" grouping in Geneva. - Advice on inter-agency preparedness and resilience provided to main global processes (e.g. FfD, SDG, UNFCCC, and WHS).
-This task will likely involve extension of TTPR mandate to mid 2016. - Where applicable, determine follow on action by other IASC entities, e.g. Reference Groups
+These will be tailored to the local context and will be able to include more dynamic data that is only available for that country/region. - Incorporation of EDG feedback on early warning products and establish more systematic linkages between near to mid-term early warning and the longer-term InfoRM. - Structured introduction and field testing of the ERP, both through regional workshops in conjunction with OCHA Regional Offices and in selected high risk countries.
+Field testing of the ERP will extend beyond December 2015. - Development of generic response scenarios and response time targets. - In concert with arrangements such as CADRI, complete action to implement the country level planning elements of the IASC Common Framework on Preparedness in at least three countries. - Finalization of the Guiding Principles on Building Resilience for IASC and UNDG communities. - Development of practical tools, including those with a gender focus, on humanitarian contribution to resilience-building at country level, and link to relevant elements of the Humanitarian Programme Cycle. - Continuation of donor engagement, including through a "friends of preparedness and resilience" forum in Geneva. - Provision of advice on inter-agency preparedness and resilience to main global processes (e.g. FfD, SDG, UNFCCC, and WHS). - Where applicable, determining follow up action by other IASC entities, e.g. Reference Groups. - Linking up to emerging proposals from the WHS consultations that are highly likely to result in preparedness and resilience consideration by the IASC include: "localization" of preparedness; linking humanitarian early warning analysis with that undertaken by development and peacebuilding networks; and country level "preparedness agreements".